mdx-workshop/mdx-submissions21/paper.md

 Even though the LightSAFT+ has the fewest parameters in the comparison group, it shows the best performance.
 It seems to have no conditioning mechanism, which converts the latent space in encoder inducing stationary training.

 Usually, the conditioned source separation models, which can separate all kinds of sources, show inferior performance than the single source separation model; the conditioned model can not focus on the specific task since it have to learn generalized weights for conducting all tasks in limited model complexity.
 Despite performance degradation, the conditioned source separation model is more attractive because of its applicability and efficiency.
 Table 2 shows whether the model is conditioned or not and its performance.
+We take other models' performance at the MDX Leaderboard A, which do not allow additional datasets, for precise comparison.
 The LightSAFT+shows competitive performance despite the conditioned source separation model.
 Even the model shows a better performance than Demucs-HQ, another baseline of the MDX challenge.